Mobile wallets are becoming increasingly popular—and with good reason. Here are four things to know about this payment option.

-DUBUQUE, Iowa—Dupaco Community Credit Union early Monday discovered and removed an ATM card skimmer device from a drive-up automated teller machine (ATM) located at its Key West, Iowa branch.
+DUBUQUE, Iowa—Dupaco Community Credit Union discovered and removed an ATM card skimmer device from a drive-up automated teller machine (ATM) at its Key West branch early Monday morning.

 A skimming device is a piece of equipment fraudsters attach over card readers at ATMs or self-service payment kiosks to illegally capture card information.

-Cardholders may not know their information has been stolen until they get a bank statement or an overdraft notice.
-Link urged member to keep an eye on their accounts and to sign up for Dupaco’s electronic ATM activity text notification via Shine Online Banking.
-The service notifies a member any time money is withdrawn from the member’s account via ATM.
+Monitor your accounts and sign up for Dupaco’s electronic ATM activity text notification via Shine Online Banking.
+The service notifies you any time money is withdrawn from your account via ATM.

-ATM card skimmers are sometimes easy to detect, while others are fairly sophisticated, Link says.
+ATM card skimmers are sometimes easy to detect, while others are fairly sophisticated.